Wild Young Hearts: Critical reception

 The album received critical acclaim.
 On review aggregate website Metacritic, it was awarded a rating of 74/100.
 4 out of 5 stars was awarded by Digital Spy and 8 out of 10 stars by Drowned in Sound.
 Essence magazine remarked that the album "has a 1960's-tinged soulful rock sound that stays firmly etched in your mind."

-Lead Singer Shoniwa's voice and presence was praised, while criticism focussed on the merging of multiple genres.
+Lead Singer Shoniwa's voice and presence was praised, while criticism focused on the merging of multiple genres.
 The musicians on the album were also heavily praised.

 Track listing

 All tracks are produced by Jim Abbiss.

 Chart performance

 In the UK, Wild Young Hearts debuted at number 7 on the week ending 2 May 2009, making it the second highest debut of the week, behind Depeche Mode's Sounds of the Universe who debuted at number two.
 In its second week, it fell 16 places to number 23, and after another two weeks, it was out of the Top 100.
 However, the success of "Never Forget You" helped the album return to the Top 40 and climb as high as number nine.
 On the first chart of 2010, Wild Young Hearts re-entered the Top 40 at number 35.
 In total, Wild Young Hearts spent 16 weeks in the Top 40 and was certified Gold by the BPI for shipments of over 100,000 copies.

 In Ireland, Wild Young Hearts debuted at number 36 on the week ending 23 April 2009, but dropped to number 55 in its second week.
 The album eventually reached a peak of number 31, the week ending 3 September 2009.